 - Offers to completely uninstall an app when you drag it to the trash

-- Reminds about the overfilled Trash folder and a cluttered drive
+- Reminds about the overfilled Trash folder and cluttered drives, including external ones

 - Warns when your Mac is low on RAM